-“Don’t Lose the Light”- a hands-on approach to exponential decay
+“Don’t Lose the Light”- a Hands-on Approach to Exponential Decay

 by Karen Larsen

-This lesson plan helps students understand exponential functions by using an LED circuit.
-LED luminosity decreases at an exponential rate as more are added in series.
-As students add more lights to the circuit they will see the brightness of the lights dim and by measuring luminosity with a simple cell phone app, the students can actually chart the decrease in luminosity and find a trend line.
+As students add more lights to the circuit, they will see the brightness of the lights dim and by measuring luminosity with a simple cell phone app, the students can actually chart the decrease in luminosity and find a trend line.

 Lesson Plan Link/URL